Data protection statement

 Video surveillance is conducted on the properties of the Bundesnetzagentur under our responsibility.

 As part of the video surveillance, personal data (video recordings) of individuals on the properties of the Bundesnetzagentur are processed on the basis of Article 6(1)(e) GDPR.

 The Bundesnetzagentur uses video surveillance solely for the purposes of safety and meeting the special security needs of the agency.

 The video surveillance serves the legitimate interest of preventing damage to monitored buildings as well as the people and the information located in the buildings (premises security and protection from sabotage), early detecting and preventing entry by unauthorized persons (physical access control), and documenting and preserving evidence of any unauthorized entry.

 Video surveillance may include making video recordings.
 This can be done on an as-needed basis – where the level of apparent danger makes it necessary – or on a permanent basis.
 Video recordings will only be shared to the extent necessary in the event of a criminal prosecution or to avert danger.
 The data must be deleted immediately – but after no more than seven days – if it is no longer necessary for security purposes.

 IV.
 Your rights as a data subject

-- the recipients or categories of recipient to whom the personal data have been or will be disclosed,
+- the recipients or categories of recipients to whom the personal data have been or will be disclosed,

 - the envisaged period for which the personal data will be stored, or the criteria used to determine that period,

-- the source of data, if we did not collect them from you.
+- the source of the data if we did not collect the data from you.